Cnturion/Site-To-Site-VPN/Phase 6: Configure StrongSwan Server.md

 7. Verify your Source and Destination check configuration in the StrongSwan EC2 Instance is set to "Stop"

+8. Verify route propagation is enabled.
+See Phase 5.

 Changes made in these previous steps can take a few minutes to apply and for your tunnels to change status.